dhrub123/AWS/ROUTE_53/ROUTE_53.md

 check that it works ? we do ```nslookup www.abc.com``` in windows and ```dig www.abc.com``` in macos and the address should be shown as the ip adress provided earlier.
 The TTL is also shown as output of dig command.
 IF we repeat dig command, we will see TTL decreasing.

 We now create few instances in different regions.
 Then create an internet facing application load balancer(ELB is region scoped) and add the instance in the load balancer region to the load balancer.
 Now in the A Record, we created earlier, we will give the ip adress of the instance in ireland and a TTL value.
 Now if we click on www.abc.com, we will be routed to our EC2 instance in Ireland.
 No, if we change A Record to point to instance in US, that will be effective after the TTl time because the browser will not make a DNS rquest if TTL has not expired.

+Now we delete the A Record and create a CNAME record out of sample.abc.com and copy the load balancer hostname to the value of CNAME and give TTL value.
+So if we click on www.sample.abc.com, we will be routed to the load balancer in ireland which will point to the EC2 instance behind it.
+We can also create an Alias and give it a name alias.abc.com.
+Alias is more efficient here because we are pointing to an AWS resouce, the load balancer and copy the load balancer hsot name to the value.
+This will result in the same effect.
+We can also use the Alias as root by creating an alias called abc.com and giving it the target of alias.abc.com.
+This is result in this alias pointing to earlier alias which points to the load balancer and the ec2 behind it in ireland.
+We cannot create a CNAME with abc.com.

+If we create an A record and add one IP adress, this is simple routing.
+We can also add multiple IP adresses in separate lines.
+Then all the ip adresses will be returned and the web browser will choose between the IP adresses.
+This is an example of client side browser load balancing. dig command will return multiple entries.